-In the previous two sections, we described how finding good graphs cuts and separators is beneficial to many applications.
-In this section, we propose our novel algorithm to compute graph cuts named FlowCutter.
+In the previous two sections, we described how finding good graph cuts and separators is beneficial to many applications.
+In this section, we propose our novel algorithm to compute graph cuts, named FlowCutter.

 FlowCutter works by computing a sequence of st-cuts of increasing size.
 The more imbalanced cuts are computed first and are followed by more balanced ones.
-The cuts in this sequence form, after removing dominated ones, the heuristically approached Pareto-set.
-During its execution our algorithm maintains a maximum flow.
-With respect to this flow there is a source-side cut C_S and a target-side cut C_T .
+The cuts in this sequence form, after removing dominated ones, the heuristically approached Pareto set.
+During its execution, our algorithm maintains a maximum flow.
+With respect to this flow, there is a source-side cut $C_S$ and a target-side cut $C_T$ .
 Our algorithm picks one of the two as the next cut C that it inserts into the set.
-After choosing C it modifies the set of source and target nodes and potentially augments the maintained flow.
+After choosing C, it modifies the set of source and target nodes and potentially augments the maintained flow.
 This results in a new pair of source-side and target-side cuts.
-FlowCutter picks C_S as C if there are less or equally many nodes on the source side of C_S than there are on the target side of C_T .
+FlowCutter picks $C_S$ as C if there are fewer or equally as many nodes on the source side of $C_S$ as there are on the target side of $C_T$ .

 Consider the situation depicted in Figure 1.
 Initially s is the only source node and t is the only target node.
 Our algorithm starts by computing a maximum st-flow.
-If we are lucky and the cut C is perfectly balanced as in Figure 1a then our algorithm is finished.
-However, most of the time we are unlucky and we either have the situation depicted in Figure 1b where the source's side of C is too small or the analogous situation where the target's side of C is too small.
+If we are lucky and the cut C is perfectly balanced as in Figure 1(a), then our algorithm is finished.
+However, most of the time we are unlucky and we either have the situation depicted in Figure 1(b) where the source's side of C is too small or the analogous situation where the target's side of C is too small.
 Assume without loss of generality that the source's side is too small.
-Our algorithm now transforms non-source nodes into additional source nodes to invalidate C and computes a new more balanced st-min-cut C', the second cut in the sequence.
-To invalidate C, our algorithm does two things: It marks all nodes on the source's side of C as source nodes and marks one node as source node on the target's side of C that is incident to a cut edge.
-This node on the target's side is called the piercing node and the corresponding cut arc is called piercing arc.
-The situation is illustrated in Figure 1c.
-All nodes on the source's side are marked as source node to assure that C' does not cut through the source's side.
-The piercing node is necessary to assure that $C' \neq C$.
-Choosing a good piercing arc is crucial for good quality.
-In this section, we assume that we have a piercing oracle that determines the piercing arc given C in time linear in the size of C. In Section 4.2 we describe heuristics to implement such a piercing oracle.
-For the algorithm to make progress we need that C' is non-dominated.
-As its size is at least the size of C, this is equivalent with C' being more balanced than C. However, we can only guarantee this if C' is, just as C, a source-side cut as in Figure 1d.
-If C' is a target-side cut as in Figure 1e then C' might have a worse balance than C. Luckily, as our algorithm progresses, either the target side will catch up with the balance of the source side or another source side cut is found.
-In both cases our algorithm eventually finds a cut with a better balance than C.
+Our algorithm now transforms nonsource nodes into additional source nodes to invalidate C and computes a new, more balanced st-mincut C', the second cut in the sequence.
+To invalidate C, our algorithm does two things: it marks all nodes on the source's side of C as source nodes and marks one node as a source node on the target's side of C that is incident to a cut edge.
+This node on the target's side is called the piercing node, and the corresponding cut arc is called the piercing arc.
+The situation is illustrated in Figure 1(c).
+All nodes on the source's side are marked as source node to ensure that C' does not cut through the source's side.
+The piercing node is necessary to ensure that we have a piercing oracle that determines the piercing arc given C in time linear in the size of C. In Section 4.2, we describe heuristics to implement such a piercing oracle.
+For the algorithm to make progress, we need that C' is nondominated.
+As its size is at least the size of C, this is equivalent with C' being more balanced than C. However, we can only guarantee this if C' is, just as C, a source-side cut as in Figure 1(d).
+If C' is a target-side cut as in Figure 1(e), then C' might have a worse balance than C. Luckily, as our algorithm progresses, either the target side will catch up with the balance of the source side or another source-side cut is found.
+In both cases, our algorithm eventually finds a cut with a better balance than C.